mlecicki/Optimization_Distribution_Network/Network_Optimization.md

                    radius = 2)
 ```

+… and a map with location of potential DCs.

 ``` r
 knitr::include_graphics("images/pol_dc.png")
 ```

 ![](images/pol_dc.png)<!-- -->

+### Linear optimization

+To be continued…

 ``` r
 # fixed and handling costs of the DC